 As adults, we can thank and appreciate our inner child for doing what s/he needed to do to survive and protect him/herself.

 As adults, we can have compassion for the child that internalized a confusing experience to make it mean something about him/herself – typically it’s a story we tell ourselves that we weren’t (fill in the blank) enough.
 We made up this story to find meaning in the confusion.

 And as adults, we can see the story for what it is – a childish attempt at making sense of the dysfunctional world.

 As adults, we can meet that inner child with validation, empathy and compassion for feeling so confused and alone in that moment, and finally give our inner child what s/he needs.

 As adults, we can choose to shift our beliefs and thoughts attached to those dysfunctional stories and experiences.

 Self-doubt is natural.
-Trusting ourselves and others take time especially when we’re recovering from past trauma.
+Trusting ourselves and others takes time, especially when we’re recovering from past trauma.

-When we no longer abandon ourselves, trust happens naturally.
-With oneself and with others.
+When we no longer abandon ourselves, trust happens naturally, Both with oneself and with others.

 If you benefited from this article, consider sharing it.